 Abstract:

 According to the DISC C4-131676, in order to avoid the incorrecly contexts deletion, the SGW may start a timer after the SGW restart.
-The SGW shall not send Error indication message via S5 interface. before the timer expires.
+The SGW shall not send Error indication message via S5 interface before the timer expires.

 It’s same to the S1-U/S4/S12 interface, since when receiving a GTP Error Indication message,